casdoor/casdoor-website/docs/webhooks/overview.md

 Your application should parse this payload and perform necessary actions, such as logging the event or notifying another service.

-## Testing Your Webhook
+## Testing webhooks

-Before deploying your webhook integration, you can test it using tools like:
+Before production, test with:

 - **[Beeceptor](https://beeceptor.com/)** – Allows you to create a custom webhook URL and inspect incoming requests.
 - **[Webhook.site](https://webhook.site/)** – Provides an instant webhook endpoint for testing.

-### Example Test with Beeceptor
+### Example with Beeceptor

-1. Visit [Beeceptor](https://beeceptor.com/) and create a new endpoint.
+1. Create an endpoint at [Beeceptor](https://beeceptor.com/).
-2. Copy the generated webhook URL and configure it in Casdoor.
+2. Copy the URL and set it as the webhook URL in Casdoor.
-3. Trigger a test event (e.g., log in to Casdoor).
+3. Trigger an event (e.g. sign in to Casdoor).
-4. Check Beeceptor’s dashboard to inspect the received request.
+4. Inspect the request in Beeceptor’s dashboard.

-## Handling Webhooks in Your Application
+## Handling webhooks in your application

 Your server should be able to process incoming webhook requests.
 Below is a simple example in Node.js: